alrichardbollans/WCVPHomonyms/README.md

 This analysis considers validly published binomial species names (excluding hybrids) in the World Checklist of Vascular Plants (WCVP) v13 [1] that resolve to an accepted name (i.e. Unplaced names are ignored).
 I consider duplicated binomial names as homonyms, and specifically explore ambiguous homonyms (i.e. those that resolve to different accepted species).
+For example, _Abies grandis_ [is a homonym](https://powo.science.kew.org/results?q=Abies%20grandis), as it may refer to _Abies grandis_ (Douglas ex D.Don) Lindl. or _Abies grandis_ Hook.
+In this case, when the taxonomic authority is not specified, this is also ambiguous in the sense that these two records may refer to different accepted species -- _Abies grandis_ (Douglas ex D.Don) or _Abies amabilis_ Douglas ex J.Forbes.

 ## Overview